 There’s nothing like the aroma of homemade bread to take you back.
 This simple bread recipe bakes up deliciously golden brown and is the perfect loaf for sandwiches, toast or with the evening meal.
 Just like Grandma used to make, and a great place to learn to bake bread. —Sandra Anderson, New York, New York

 This sugar cookie dates back to a Swedish woman born in 1877!
 Her daughter, Esther Davis, shared the recipe with me and she came up with all the exact measurements, since the original cookies were mixed by feel and taste.
 These are my favorite cookies and I hope they'll become yours as well. —Helen Wallis, Vancouver, Washington

 I remember coming home sullen one day because we'd lost a softball game.
-Grandma, in her wisdom, suggested, "Maybe a slice of my homemade apple pie will make you feel better."
-One bite, and Grandma was right.
-If you want to learn how to make homemade apple pie filling, this is really the only recipe you need. —Maggie Greene, Granite Falls, Washington
+Grandma, in her wisdom, suggested that maybe a slice of hot apple pie would make me feel better.
+She was right. —Maggie Greene, Granite Falls, Washington

 I can remember my Grandma Wheeler making these delicious muffins—we'd eat them nice and warm, fresh from the oven!
 She was a "pinch of this and handful of that" kind of cook, so getting the ingredient amounts correct for the recipe was a challenge.
 Now it's a family treasure! —Darlis A. Wilfer, West Bend, Wisconsin

 Hazel is a writer and editor who has worked in the publishing industry for over 25 years in the fields of travel, jewelry arts and food.
 As the editor of the Taste of Home Christmas Annual (among other titles), she's in the holiday spirit all year round.
 An enthusiastic baker, she's known for her cookies, cakes and other baked goods.
 And she still wishes she could cook like her mother.